-Export licence is issued with prior consent obtained from the Ministry of Defence, Ministry of Foreign Affairs and European Integration and Ministry of Interior.
+- Export licence is issued with prior consent obtained from the Ministry of Defence, Ministry of foreign affairs, Ministry of Interior.
 The consent is given by these ministries in accordance with the criteria set out in Article 22 of the Law on Foreign Trade in Arms and Military Equipment (Official Gazette of Montenegro 40/2016), i.e. Criteria listed in the Council Common Position 2008/944/CFSP.
 The matter mentioned above is just one of the criteria considered during consenting.